pilotmoon/popclipweb/site/kb/mas.md

 ![](./media/shot-mas-account.png "Find PopClip in the Purchased list of your Mac App Store account.")

+In case the MAS fails to install PopClip from Purchased list, ensure that there are no other copies of PopClip anywhere (e.g. in Applications or Downloads folder), and try again.

 After installing PopClip from the MAS, run it once, quit it, and then follow the steps in [How to migrate](#how-to-migrate) above.

 ## Installing in future on a new Mac